raydenlim/tp/docs/UserGuide.md

     * `viewtasks` : Lists all tasks.
     * `deletetask 3`: Deletes the 3rd task shown in the current task list.

-    * `createconsult d/10/10/2023 tt/15:00 n/John Doe n/ Foo Bar` : Creates a consultation with the students `John Doe` and `Foo Bar`.
+    * `createconsult d/10/10/2023 tt/15:00 n/John Doe n/Foo Bar` : Creates a consultation with the students `John Doe` and `Foo Bar`.

     * `createsession s/3 n/John Doe` : Creates a session with session number 3 with the student `John Doe`.